jianglanshui/osgAndroidExamples/README.md

 **OsgDisplayGeometryColor2**: basic osg geometry rendering with color.
 Same as OsgDisplayGeometry, using color array.

-**OsgDisplayGeometryTexture**: same as OsgDisplayGeometry, using a built in texture.
+**OsgDisplayGeometryTexture**: basic osg geometry rendering with texture. same as OsgDisplayGeometry, using a built in texture.

 **OsgDisplayGeometryLighting** (coming soon)

-**OsgDisplayText**: display a basic text with a really simple shader.
+**OsgDisplayText**: basic text. display a basic text with a really simple shader.

 **OsgDisplayTransfo**: basic osg transformation.
 Same as OsgDisplayGeometry, with a MatrixTransform applied to the triangle.